PLangHQ/plang/Documentation/PlangOrOpenAI.md

 The strict format of `@llm=OpenAIService/` allows the builder to parse it and load it before the LLM services starts doing request.

+## Local LLM

+There is no local LLM available at the moment.

+We do hope to make this available in the future.
+Building the code is not to complex in general, so a small LLM could possible be a solution, allowing you to build your code on your machine for free.

 ## Which is better?

 The Plang service uses GPT4 from OpenAI, so there is no difference in the results.
 We hope to provide you with a faster and much cheaper service in the future.